marmadukeone/php-project-48/README.md

 ## README ABOUT PARSER MODULE

-This module will help you to read YAML/YML/JSON, create common array from 2 arrays, output result as like neested json.
+This module will help you to read YAML/YML/JSON, create common array from 2 arrays.

-## The module have 3 functions:
+## The module have 2 functions:
 1. parseFile(string $pathToFile)
 2. transformToCommonArray(?array $arr1, ?array $arr2)
-3. stylish($arr, $depht = 2)

 ### parseFile(string $pathToFile),
-It is get a path to JSON/YML/YAML file and return content as array

-🔍 **If function can't support extension of file it will output null**
+It is get a path to JSON/YML/YAML file and return content as array 🔍 **If function can't support extension of file it will output null**

 #### Example of using